ELOOLE/Scan-Host-Asyncio-Find-Web-Service/README.md

 > [!TIP]
 > Time scan from ~9 min to ~35 min per host.
-> Can scan faster if you set only one protocol.
-Default it scan http:// and https://
+> Scan can be faster if you set only one protocol by default it scan two protocols http:// and https://

 > [!IMPORTANT]
 > utilization 1%.